Barbie Doll (poem): Conclusion

-The girl in the poem was born in innocence and labeled "girlchild" but because of the society she was born and raised in to, she became corrupted.
-This poem shows a sad case of girl who lived trying to be perfect and died trying.
+The girl in the poem was born in innocence and labeled "girlchild" but because of the society she was born and raised into, she became corrupted.
+This poem shows the sad case of a girl who lived trying to be perfect and died trying.
 From the very beginning she was taught to cook, clean, and be who she was “supposed” to be, or in other words, who society told her she was.
 Because of these sexist and patriarchal influences, she was never completely satisfied with herself.
 The tortures of society cost the girl her life.

 Other analyses of the poem

 Barbie Doll’ and ‘G. I. Joe’: Exploring Issues of Gender

 Robert Perrin uses his students to examine Marge Piercy's poem. " Perrin provides insight into how younger generations are affected by the stereotyping that is shown by the Barbie Doll itself.
 This journal gives an analysis on Marge Piercy's poem that can help the reader better understand her criticism.